-- Open division Open to any paid member of the American Numismatic Association, including Young Numismatists (YNs) and ANA member clubs.
+- 1) Open division Open to any paid member of the American Numismatic Association, including Young Numismatists (YNs) and ANA member clubs.
 Judged exhibits are eligible for class awards, best-of-show awards (except the Emeritus class), and the People's Choice award.
 ANA headquarters staff members may not exhibit competitively.
-ANA elected officers, the chief judge and assistant chief judges, best-ofshow judges, and the national exhibits coordinator may place judged exhibits only in the Emeritus class. - 2) Young Numismatist division limited to members of the American Numismatic Association from 9 to 17 years of age.
+ANA elected officers, the chief judge and assistant chief judges, best-of-show judges, and the national exhibits coordinator may place judged exhibits only in the Emeritus class. - 2) Young Numismatist division limited to members of the American Numismatic Association from 9 to 17 years of age.
 YN exhibitors will prepare, mount, and place their own exhibits subject to the rules that apply to the open division.
 YN exhibitors may compete for open division awards and for the separately endowed YN awards.
 YN siblings 9-17 may jointly prepare and place exhibits.
 YNs younger than 9 may exhibit non-competitively. - B. Group-B. Non-Judged Exhibits Open to any paid member of the American Numismatic Association, including headquarters staff members, and to those invited to exhibit by the ANA president, the convention host chairman, or the exhibit chairman.
 Non-judged exhibits are eligible only for the People's Choice award. - C. Group-C. Marquee Exhibits By invitation or special application only, these non-competitive, non-conforming exhibits are used to promote and enhance the collector gallery and to attract visitors to the convention.
 This group includes exhibits from the ANA Money Museum and those invited to display by ANA staff.
 Marquee exhibits are not eligible for exhibit awards.

 2. APPLICATIONS.
 Exhibitors must file a separate application for each exhibit, designating the group and classification in which it will be entered.
 Competitive YN exhibitors must designate both an open division classification and a YN division classification on each exhibit application.
-Exhibit applications must reach the ANA no later than June 1, 2017.
+Exhibit applications must reach the ANA no later than June 15, 2018.
 Each competitive exhibitor is limited to four exhibits, no more than two of which may be entered in the same open classification.
 (If two exhibits are entered in the same class, they must be dissimilar in content and appearance, and if possible will not be placed adjacent to each other.)
 The national exhibit coordinator may transfer a judged exhibit from one class to another if it appears the exhibit was not entered properly.
-Similarly, when exhibits are installed at the convention the exhibit chairman may transfer an exhibit.
+Similarly, when exhibits are installed at the convention the exhibit chairman may transfer an exhibit from one class to another.
+If at all possible, the exhibit chairman will confer with the exhibitor prior to transferring an exhibit.
 In the event that the exhibitor does not agree on the placement of an exhibit, the chief judge will make the final decision.